MicrosoftDocs/mesh-docs/mesh/Resources/mesh-toolkit-release-notes.md

 #### Uploader

-* The `ContentVersion` has been incremented to 1.20.0: Newly published content will only be visible in the recent MeshBrowsers.
+* The `ContentVersion` has been incremented to 1.20.0: Newly published content will only be visible in recent Mesh app.

 * Fixed a rendering issue at World List and Environment dropdowns.